sensu/sensu-docs/content/sensu-go/5.5/installation/recommended-hardware.md

 may find that additional CPU cores (8+) are necessary.

 Every executed Sensu check results in storage writes.
-When provisioning storage, a good rule of thumb is to have twice as many **sustained disk IOPS** as you expect to have events per second.
+When provisioning storage, a good guideline is to have twice as many **sustained disk IOPS** as you expect to have events per second.
 Don't forget to include agent keepalives in this calculation; each agent publishes a keepalive every 20 seconds.
 For example, in a cluster of 100 agents,